allwin199/stablecoin-foundry/Workflow-Details/Questions.md

    Then a person can mint a max of 2000 DSC coins, because price of 1DSC coin is $1

-2. Can I deploy my own wETH contract?
+2. Can I deploy my own wETH contract? wEth contract can be deployed to sepolia, but unsure how to deploy on mainnet